Putting it into Practice

 While I have developed basic project management skills on the job, PMP certification will equip me with advanced knowledge, skills, and tools necessary to lead complex projects effectively and efficiently.
 PMP training covers subjects such as risk management, resource optimization, and quality control.

-With PMP certification, I will be better positioned to deliver successful execution of projects, improved project outcomes, and enhanced stakeholder satisfaction.
-I also am committed to being a resource for others in the organization.
-Additionally, PMP certification is widely recognized and respected in industry, which will add to my credibility as a trusted resource.
+With PMP certification, I will be better positioned to deliver successful project execution, improved project outcomes, and enhanced stakeholder satisfaction.
+I am also committed to being a resource for others in the organization.
+Additionally, PMP certification is widely recognized and respected in the industry, which will add to my credibility as a trusted resource.

 The PMP certification process involves several components, including formal training, test preparation, and the certification exam.
-In total, the training, testing, and related expenses total $2,734.
+The training, testing, and related expenses total $2,734.
 Here is a breakdown of the expenses and support requested:

 PMP Certification Training ($2,000).
 To be eligible to take the exam, I must complete 35 hours of training.
 City University offers an in-person course that provides comprehensive coverage of the Project Management Body of Knowledge (PMBOK).
 Their website reports that more than 90% of the people who have taken this course are now PMP-certified.